lalbornoz/AddTorrentsDelugeRtorrentTransmission/README.md

 owing to missing functionality & unfixed bugs and ViolentMonkey due to 3rd-party cookies)

-Eligible BitTorrent and/or Magnet links will have their opacity adjusted as per ``linkOpacity`` and queued on-click; the ``<Ctrl>`` key held on-click inhibits script processing of BitTorrent and Magnet links to e.g. allow downloading a BitTorrent file or Magnet protocol handlers to be run.
+Eligible BitTorrent and/or Magnet links will have a clickable progress bar appended to them and may be queued on-click; refer to their tooltips for a detailed progress update.

 This script requires in-script configuration prior to usage.
 Consult the following table and set, at minimum, ``delugeDownloadDir``, ``delugeHostId``,